IAE Paris-Est School of Management

-The IAE Paris-Est School of Management (formerly known as IAE Gustave Eiffel, School of Management) is a public graduate school of management in France.
+The IAE Paris-Est School of Management (formerly known as IAE Gustave Eiffel, School of Management) is a French public graduate school of management.
 Its research lab IRG is one of the largest in management in France.

 It is a part of the University of Paris Est-Créteil (UPEC), University of Paris-Est Marne-la-Vallée (UPEM) and the IAE France Network.

 The IAE Paris-Est School offers both undergraduate (Bachelor – Licence) and graduate (Master and PhD – Master et Doctorat) programs in fields such as accounting, finance, management, marketing, and health management.
 Some of its Masters are ranked among the best in France.

 History

 IAE Paris-Est School of Management was created in 2007, although the management courses have been taught at the University Paris-Est Créteil Val-de-Marne since the mid-1970s and the Master of Management Sciences (MSG) was founded in about 1980.

 On 14 February 2012, IAE Paris-Est - University Paris-Est Créteil (UPEC) merged with the 11 masters 'management' of the University Paris-Est Marne-la-Vallée (UPEMLV), including two units of training and research.